 How can genetic testing and responsible breeding effectively prevent NCL?

-Importance of genetic testing :
+Importance of genetic tests:

 By excluding carrier animals from breeding, affected offspring can be avoided.

-Responsible breeding practices :
+Responsible breeding practices:

 A broad genetic base in breeding prevents inbreeding and reduces the risk of passing on defective genes.

-Education and collaboration :
+Education and cooperation:

 Breeders, veterinarians and clubs should work closely together to control the spread of NCL.